Jingxuaw/PRS-project_Your-Dietician/README.md

 * Open IE Browser, go to the Tools-->Internet options-->Security-->Custom level-->Set all sub-options of Activex controls and plug-ins to "enable".

+* Install the required libraries.

 * Edit the line 146 and 149 in main.py file.
 Update the database path as users' own path

 * Run the main.py in folder "Your Dietician".

-* After installing the required Python lilbraries, run the project on http://127.0.0.1:2020/ in IE Browser to reach the index page
+* Run the project on http://127.0.0.1:2020/ in IE Browser to reach the index page

 ## Calorie Bank
 The section includes 3 sub-sections.
 Click the image in the index page to view all the functions.